E-delweiss/HomeMade_FaceID/README.md

 # HomeMade_FaceID
-A repo that explain how to develop in Python a FaceID-like app that unlock your computer.
+A repo that explains how to develop in Python a FaceID-like app that unlock your computer.
 This project uses deep learning through three main steps :
 - Detecting faces
 - Verifying administrator's face